10-Q 1 ef20012476_10q.htm 10-Q

 Forward-looking statements should not be read as a guarantee of future performance or results and will not necessarily be accurate indications of the times at, or by, which such performance or results will be achieved.
 Forward-looking statements are based on information available at the time those statements are made and/or management’s good faith belief as of that time with respect to future events and are subject to risks and uncertainties that could cause actual performance or results to differ materially from those expressed in or suggested by the forward-looking statements.
 Important factors that could cause such differences include, but are not limited to the following:

-our failure to comply with the extensive existing regulatory framework applicable to our industry or our failure to obtain timely regulatory approvals in connection with a change of control of our company or acquisitions;
+compliance with the extensive existing regulatory framework applicable to our industry or our failure to timely obtain and maintain regulatory approvals and accreditation;

-our success in updating and expanding the content of existing programs and developing new programs in a cost-effective manner or on a timely basis;
+successful updating and expansion of the content of existing programs and developing new programs in a cost-effective manner or on a timely basis;

-uncertainties regarding our ability to comply with federal laws and regulations regarding the 90/10 Rule and cohort January 1 rates;
+uncertainties regarding our ability to comply with federal laws and regulations regarding the 90/10 Rule and cohort default rates;

-risks associated with opening new campuses and closing existing campuses;
+uncertainties associated with opening of new campuses and closing existing campuses;

 industry competition;

-the effect of public health outbreaks, epidemics and pandemics including, without limitation, COVID-19
+the effect of public health outbreaks, epidemics and pandemics;

 general economic conditions; and

-risks related to other factors discussed in the Company’s Annual Report on Form 10-K for the fiscal year ended December 31, 2022.
+other factors discussed in the Company’s Annual Report on Form 10-K for the fiscal year ended December 31, 2023 as well as the Company’s subsequent Quarterly Reports on Form 10-Q under the headings “Business,” “Risk Factors” and “Management’s Discussion and Analysis of Financial Condition and Results of Operations” as applicable.

 Forward-looking statements speak only as of the date the statements are made.
 Except as required under the federal securities laws and rules and regulations of the United States Securities and Exchange Commission, we undertake no obligation to update or revise forward-looking statements to reflect actual results, changes in assumptions or changes in other factors affecting forward-looking information.
 We caution you not to unduly rely on the forward-looking statements when evaluating the information presented herein.